 The magnetic field in the small magnets of the first track is about twice lower, than in the round magnets.
 The magnetic field in other small magnets is twice more, than in the round magnets.
-It changes slightly the orbit distances from Δh (at fixed orbit lengths), but safe space for focusing quadrupoles and reduce the magnet weight.
+It changes slightly the orbit distances from $\Delta h$ (at fixed orbit lengths), but safe space for focusing quadrupoles and reduce the magnet weight.

-Water-cooled vacuum aluminium.
+Water-cooled vacuum chambers are made from aluminium.